beatrizsmerino/validation-form/README.md

 		</h3>
 	</summary>
 	<div>
-		After cloning this repository you need to install the required NPM packages.
+		To configure the project, after cloning this repository, you need to install the required NPM packages.
 	</div>
 </details>